WHISTLER MTB KIDS SPRING PROGRAMS

 With kids of our own, we know what parents and kids are looking for!
 Easy drop offs, lunches included and staff that are trained every week, to ensure they look after and coach your kids with the attention, care and professionalism you would expect from ZEP… the business that literally wrote the books on mountain bike instructor training and kids mountain bike coaching!
 Learn more...

 The coaching focuses on fun, safe progressions, teaching the kids how to respect limits, build their own confidence and safety awareness, while encouraging their peers.

 KIDS SPRING SHREDDERS

-ZEP Spring After School: Coaching sessions will be 2 days per week (Tuesdays and Thursdays) for 4 weeks for a total of 8 sessions - 3.30pm - 5.30pm
+ZEP Spring Tuesday/Thursday After School: Coaching sessions will be 2 days per weeks for 4 weeks for a total of 8 sessions - 3:30pm - 5:30pm

-ZEP Spring Sunday’s: Coaching sessions will be 1 day per week on a Sunday for 6 weeks - 9am - 3pm.
+ZEP Spring Sunday: Coaching sessions will be one day a per week on Sundays for a total of 6 sessions - 9am - 3pm

 With a limited number of groups available in order to maintain the best experience, ZEP provides an efficient, easy drop-off and pick up location central to the village, to save time and hassle for the parents.

 Coaching will start in the Lost Lake trails, including adventures on the Valley Trail, visits to the pump tracks and riverside skills park.
 Depending on your child's age and skill, the groups have the options of exploring many trails throughout the Whistler Valley.